 Boarding Commuter Rail Trains

-The conductor can deploy a bridge plate to span the gap between the train and the platform upon request.
+At both full high-level and mini high-level platforms, the conductor can deploy a bridge plate upon request to span the gap between the train and the platform.

 The conductor may ask for your destination stop to ensure you can safely exit the train at that station.
-They may also tell you which car you need to be in to exit.
+They may also tell you which car you need to be in to exit at an accessible location.

 Paying Your Fare

-The conductor will verify your fare as they walk through the train car.
-If you don't already have a ticket or pass, you can pay your fare in cash on board on the train.
+The conductor will verify your ticket or pass as they walk through the train car.
+If you don't already have a ticket or pass, you can pay your fare with cash or a credit card on board on the train.

 Priority seating is available near every train door.
 Designated seating areas are available for customers who use wheeled mobility devices.
-Customers are expected to yield priority seats to seniors and people with disabilities, but cannot be forced to move.
+Customers are expected to yield priority seats to older adults and people with disabilities, but cannot be forced to move.

 Each station along the route will be announced by an automated system or by the conductor.
 If you aren’t sure where your stop is or which car to exit from, the conductor can help you.